Lilypad-Tech/lilypad-module-sdxl-pipeline/README.md

-# SDXL 0.9/1.0 pipeline in Docker 🐋
+# SDXL pipeline in Docker 🐋
-Initially built with SDXL-0.9, this will later use SDXL-1.0.
+Initially built with SDXL-0.9 Refiner, this will later allow you to use all of the following models:

-(WIP, NOT USABLE YET, HERE BE DRAGONS)
+- SDXL-0.9-base
+- SDXL-0.9-refiner
+- SDXL-1.0-base
+- SDXL-1.0-refiner

+**In early testing stages: here be dragons.**

 Based on ComfyUI.